Restructuring a company with the StaRUG - Tips for GmbHs & Companies

 The StaRUG is particularly suitable for financial restructuring, e.g. through a debt restructuring.

-It also obliges the management of all legal forms to identify crises at an early stage and to initiate countermeasures in a timely manner.
+It also obliges management of all legal forms to identify crises at an early stage and to initiate countermeasures in a timely manner.

-Conditions for restructuring the company without insolvency
+Requirements for restructuring the company without insolvency

-Objectives and Benefits of the StaRUG
+Objectives and benefits of the StaRUG

 Central elements of the StaRUG